 More than 230,000 new UK lifesavers ready to save lives thanks to national training campaign

-A record-breaking 238,793 people in the UK learned life-saving skills as part of Restart a Heart day in an attempt to improve survival rates from cardiac arrests that happen outside of the hospital setting.
+A record-breaking 238,793 people in the UK learned life-saving skills as part of Restart a Heart day [link to RSAH landing page] in a bid to improve survival rates from cardiac arrests that happen outside of the hospital setting.

 Figures show that currently less than 1 in 10 people in the UK survive a cardiac arrest that occurs out of hospital .
 Chances of survival can treble if someone having a cardiac arrest is given early CPR and defibrillation .
 The value of these life-saving interventions has recently been in the spotlight with the experience of football pundit Glenn Hoddle, whose life was saved because of the bystander CPR and defibrillation he received after he collapsed from a cardiac arrest.

-Restart a Heart is an annual event organised by the Resuscitation Council (UK), the British Heart Foundation, St John Ambulance, the British Red Cross, Greater Manchester Fire and Rescue and Yorkshire Ambulance Service.
+Restart a Heart is an annual event led by Resuscitation Council UK, with the British Heart Foundation, St John Ambulance, the British Red Cross, Greater Manchester Fire and Rescue and Yorkshire Ambulance Service.
 It brings together schools, charities, emergency services, volunteers and private trainers on and around 16 October to teach cardiopulmonary resuscitation (CPR) and defibrillation to children and adults.